 You may feel ‘the dark cloud of debt’ over you.
 Before it turns into a storm, assess your situation with guidelines that can help you avoid trouble.

 Do you have problems sleeping at night?
 Do you dread getting mail, fearing the arrival of a bank statement?
 Do you have to do relaxing meditation before checking your online bank account?

 Another clue is how much of your debt you pay each month.
 The NFCC created a quiz called “How Do I Know If I’m in Financial Trouble?” consisting of 20 true-or-false statements.
-If more than two or three ring true, you may need credit counseling, the foundation says.
+If more than two or three rings true, the foundation says you may need credit counseling.
 Statement No. 1 in the quiz is, “I normally pay only the minimum due on my credit card bills.”

 Credit counselor Barbara Wright points out three red flags that you are addicted to spending:

-- Calling credit card issuers to check your available credit.
+- Call credit card issuers to check your available credit.

 - Constantly using your credit card as extra income.